Lovely garlicky, chilli-y, minty, creamy, salmony pasta.

-Salmon is very high in Vitamin B12, which is important for red blood cell production.
+Salmon (and its peer, sea trout) is very high in Vitamin B12, which is important for red blood cell production.
 A deficiency in B12 can result in a form of anaemia.
 B12 also helps to regulate production of a hormone called Homocysteine, an excess of which can lead to heart and blood vessel disease and stroke.
 Salmon is also a good source of Vitamin D, whose functions include bone health, blood sugar control and immunity.
 Many people are Vitamin D deficient – our bodies largely get it from sunlight with food being a secondary source.

 Have this beautiful easy food in your life every day with our eatnaturally meal plans.